Theobragstad/ocean-adventure/README.md

 # ocean adventure

 Terminal-based exploration adventure game.
-Presented as an in class example for the following semester.
+Used as an in class example for the following semester.

 Compile (all files must be in same directory): g++ -std=c++11 Game.cpp Inventory.cpp Player.cpp Map.cpp Boat.cpp Animal.cpp project3.cpp
 Run: ./a.out